sezanzeb/input-remapper/readme/usage.md

 ## UI Shortcuts

-- Hold down `ctrl` and click on "new" to copy the current preset
 - `shift` + `del` stops the injection (only works while the gui is in focus)
 - `ctrl` + `q` closes the application